At Salt River Publishing we love to hear that you are enjoying our books and we appreciate it when you encourage your friends to order a copy too.

 The question came from Linda.
 She and Mike (John’s son) had moved to Tucson the previous fall and were exploring all things new and exciting about living in the southwest.
 It was fun showing them some of our favorite places and activities.
 But now our situations had reversed.
-I had determined it was time for me to leave Tucson for a place better suited to aging in place and had put my name on a waiting list for just such a place — Becketwood, a senior coop in Minneapolis where I had history and daughters.
+I had decided it was time for me to leave Tucson for a place better suited to aging in place and had put my name on a waiting list for just such a place — Becketwood, a senior coop in Minneapolis where I had history and daughters.

 Now I faced the reality of leaving a place I had lived for thirty-some years and grown to love.
 So the answer to Linda’s question was yes.
-There were things I’d always wanted to do that just would not be that much fun (or even possible) alone.
+There were things I’d always wanted to do that would not be that much fun (or even possible) alone.

 So we began to check them off: Continue reading